 Indians hold on to take series opener from Twins, 7-5

+MINNEAPOLIS (AP) — Trying to ice his arm and knee in the clubhouse after his night was done, Mike Clevinger screamed at the television after each up and down for Cleveland just like a fan watching the tense finish at home.

+The scene in Minnesota was befitting of the postseason, intensifying an AL Central race that’s just heating up.

-MINNEAPOLIS (AP) — Jose Ramirez drove in three runs, Mike Clevinger kept Minnesota quiet with nine strikeouts in seven innings, and the Cleveland Indians struck first in this four-game series between the AL Central front-runners with a 7-5 victory on Thursday that cut the Twins‘ division lead to one game.
+Clevinger allowed only three hits with nine strikeouts in seven innings, José Ramírez drove in three runs, and the Indians struck first in this four-game series between the division front-runners with a 7-5 victory on Thursday that cut the Twins‘ division lead to one game.

+“It’s way more fun to go through this versus feeling like it’s spring training where you’re getting ready for something bigger,” Clevinger said.
+“This is what it’s going to be like in October.
+The games are going to be just like this.”

-Indians closer Brad Hand ended the game by retiring Eddie Rosario on a routine flyout with the bases loaded, recording his 29th save in dramatic fashion.
+Indians closer Brad Hand ended the game by retiring Eddie Rosario on a routine flyout with the bases loaded, recording his 29th save in dramatic fashion after facing the last four batters of a three-run eighth by the Twins.

+“This team is fighting all the time, fighting all game, every pitcher and every at-bat,” said Rosario, who went 0 for 5 with one RBI.

 Minnesota has been in sole possession of first place since April 27, a lead that was 11½ games on June 3 and was still 7½ games on July 13.
 The Indians are 40-16 since June 4, the best record in baseball in that span.

+“This is like a whole new rivalry starting this year.
+It’s a totally different ballgame when they’re on the field now,” Clevinger said.

-RBI singles in the fourth by Luis Arraez and Marwin Gonzalez accounted for two of the three hits managed by the Twins against Clevinger (7-2), who watched four relievers toil through a three-run eighth inning that cut Cleveland’s lead to 6-5.
-Miguel Sano hit an RBI doubles off Hand, who retired Gonzalez on a flyout with runners at first and second to finish the frame.
+The RBI singles in the fourth by Luis Arraez and Marwin Gonzalez were all the Twins managed against Clevinger (7-2), who watched four relievers toil through the eighth as Cleveland’s lead was cut to 6-5.
+Miguel Sanó hit an RBI double off Hand, who retired Gonzalez on a flyout with runners at first and second to finish the frame.

 Then Hand had to grind through the ninth, after a home run by Tyler Naquin in the top of the inning insured the lead.